 Ages 8-11 - This week, campers conduct laboratory experiments involving chemical reactions, experiment with polymers, separate pigments with chromatography, and explore electricity with circuits and magnetism with ferrofluid.
-REGISTER
+FULL GET ON WAITLIST

 MINI-MED, VET AND DENTAL SCHOOL June 18-22 Ages 5-8 - Campers learn about the tools doctors, veterinarians and dentists use, study how our bodies and our pets’ bodies work, get grossed out with fake brains, burps and x-rays, and investigate germs.
 We learn the importance of dental hygiene with fake tooth-brushing challenges.